Developer1510/Developer1510.github.io/_build/README.md

 # Building the pin library

-When the users commit their files into GitHub repository, a configured webhook executes an AWS CodeBuild script **buildspec.yml**, which executes a Python script **build.py**, and commits the changed files back into the GitHub.
+When the users commits their files into GitHub repository, a configured webhook executes an AWS CodeBuild script **buildspec.yml**, which executes a Python script **build.py**, and commits the changed files back into the GitHub.

 The Python script **build.py** parses and converts JSON files into the corresponding HTML files, by using several HTML template files.